elsys/uasd/README.md

 # uasd
-Official repo for the Intorudction to Algorithms and Dat structures
+Official repo for the Introduction to Algorithms and Data structures course